Ventolin Injection is a brand of medicine containing the active ingredient salbutamol (bronchospasm relaxants).

 Things you must do

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are using Ventolin Injection.
+If you are about to be started on any new medicine, remind your doctor or pharmacist that you are using Ventolin Injection.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.